uazgraduatecollege/azgrad-drupal-ldap/INSTALL.md

 * If applicable, the structure of the data you are trying to sync, e.g. sAMAccountName is the unique name attribute for your Active Directory.

+### Requirements

+The following requirements need to be met for you to work with any of the LDAP modules.

+- PHP version 5.6.
+- PHP LDAP extension.
+- Drupal Core >=8.2.0.

+For SSO please see ldap_sso/README.md.

 ## Installation

 ### Enabling communication